Pjaerr/joshuaj.co.uk/README.md

 # Portfolio-Website
 The repository for my portfolio website.
-The master branch will most likely be the most up to date version, but if I make slight changes, I may only make those to the actual [site](https://www.joshcharlesjackson.com) and not in this repo.
+The gh-pages branch is the most up to date version of the [site](https://www.joshuaj.co.uk).
 Different branches will be different versions that I am experimenting with.